developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/api/re2x/rfid/index.md

 2000 - One of the relevant parameters is invalid or missing.<br/>
 2001 - Plug-in Busy.<br/>
 2002 - Failed to create a plug-in thread.<br/>
-2003 - Plug-in Cannot process properties or methods unless connected.<br/>
+2003 - Plug-in cannot process properties or methods unless connected.<br/>
+2004 - InvalidUsageException.<br/>
+2005 - OperationFailureException.<br/>
+1000 - Any status event like handheld trigger event, reader disconnection event.<br/>
 		</td>
 	</tr>
 	<tr>